Back to all articles

 July 24, 2025

-A single life annuity offers a guaranteed income for one person — the the annuitant.
+A single life annuity offers a guaranteed income for one person — the annuitant.
 When they pass, their dependents don’t receive benefits.

 These contracts typically offer higher payouts than joint annuities, as the pay period is shorter.
 This additional income makes single life settlement options attractive for those who don’t need to continue payments for spouses or beneficiaries.